opensourcedev90s/uk-science-museum-group-mcp/README.md

-# A Model Context Protocol Server for the British Science Museum Data API
+# A Model Context Protocol Server for the UK Science Museum Group API

-This project is a Python MCP (https://modelcontextprotocol.io/introduction) server that allows your LLM to fetch data from the British Science Museum.
+This project is a Python MCP (https://modelcontextprotocol.io/introduction) server that allows your LLM to fetch data from the UK Science Museum Group.
 Info is available at https://github.com/TheScienceMuseum/collectionsonline/wiki/Collections-Online-API#get-search.

 It is currently supported by Claude Desktop for MacOS and Windows.